Your expert guide to the Copper Canyon Adventure Park

 🚠 On the way out try and get yourself to the front left corner if you can.
 If not, anywhere along that left side will offer the most spectacular views.

-🚠 Try to take the first cable car of the day as it is incredible to be the first people off and explore the viewpoint entirely alone.
+🚠 Try to take the first cable car of the day as it is incredible to be the first to explore the viewpoint.
 We sat and watched the clouds dissipating for hours.

 valley - top of photo shows zipline wires

-📌 This ride is clearly an adult-only activity.
+⛔️ This ride is clearly an adult-only activity.
 The rules state that you must be between 45kg and 120kg to ride.
-I also think I saw a sign saying you have to be under 65 years old too.

-📌 Have a good camera ready.
-We took our Olympus Tough camera, which has a decent video function but we might have preferred a head mounted GoPro style camera for the handsfree option.
+📸 Have a good camera ready.
+We took our Olympus Tough camera, which has a decent video function but we would have preferred a head mounted GoPro style camera for the handsfree option.

 two people strapped together about to go ziplining over a canyon